-- Magnetic field of an individual iron atom is so strong, that it makes neighboring atoms line up - get clusters of billions of aligned atoms, called magnetic domains. - · Also, domains themselves can align with each other. - But the domains are generally in independent, random orientations so a common piece of iron is not a magnet. - Only when they align with each other, does the piece This is how permanent of iron become a magnet.

-magnets can be made!

-any stubborn domains.

-- Can make them align by bringing a (permanent) magnet nearby if this magnet is strong enough, then when you separate them again, the iron piece may retain the alignment, and so be magnetic. - But if not strong enough, then on removing the permanent magnet, the domains in the iron piece thermally move back to a random arrangement. - · Another way to make magnet: stroke iron piece with magnet aligns domains.
+- Magnetic field of an individual iron atom is so strong, that it makes neighboring atoms line up - get clusters of billions of aligned atoms, called magnetic domains. - Also, domains themselves can align with each other. - But the domains are generally in independent, random orientations - so a common piece of iron is not a magnet. - Only when they align with each other, does the piece of iron become a magnet. - Diece Copyright © 2006 Paul G. Hewlit, printed courtery of Pearson Education Inc., publishing as Addison Weeley.
+This is how permanent magnets can be made!
+Tapping the iron helps align any stubborn domain - Can make them align by bringing a (permanent) magnet nearby if this magnet is strong enough, then when you separate them again, the iron piece may retain the alignment, and so be magnetic. - But if not strong enough, then on removing the permanent magnet, the domains in the iron piece thermally move back to a random arrangement. - Another way to make magnet: stroke iron piece with magnet aligns domains.